rodan/atlas430/README.md

 MSP430FR2355 | MSP430FR2xx_4xx | [ ] clock [ ] uart [ ] i2c [ ] spi

 this list covers microcontrollers I have on hand. adding support for new ones is entirely possible and is mostly limited by devboard availability.

-all R&D is done on a stable Gentoo Linux system with Mitto Systems GCC 9.3.1.1-based toolchain

 ### references